A Basic Compositional Model for Spiking Neural Networks: Theorems for Acyclic Composition

 Thus, Lemma~\ref{lem: acyclic-composition-1} assumes an arbitrary input execution $\beta_{in}$ of ${\mathcal N}$, which generates a probability distribution $P$.
-The Lemma expresses $P(\beta)$, for an arbitrary $\beta$, in terms of the $P$-probabilities of other finite traces.
-However, what we really need to do is to express $P(\beta)$ in terms of probability distributions $P^1$ and $P^2$ that are generated by ${\mathcal N}^1$ and ${\mathcal N}^2$, respectively, from certain infinite input executions for those respective sub-networks.
+This lemma expresses $P(\beta)$, for an arbitrary $\beta$, in terms of the $P$-probabilities of other finite traces.
+However, we are not quite there: Our main goal here is to express $P(\beta)$ in terms of probability distributions $P^1$ and $P^2$ that are generated by ${\mathcal N}^1$ and ${\mathcal N}^2$, respectively, from particular infinite input executions for those respective sub-networks.
 We define these input executions and distributions as follows. \begin{itemize} \item Input execution $\beta^1_{in}$ and distribution $P^1$ for ${\mathcal N}^1$: